 Not all vulnerabilities can be detected.
 Only around 50%.

-Scanners use a number of analysis techniques with varying levels of success including Data flow, Control flow, Symbolic, and Taint analysis
+Scanners use a number of analysis techniques in vulnerability testing with varying levels of success including Data flow, Control flow, Symbolic, and Taint analysis

 Compiler optimizations often inject vulnerabilities and reduce the accuracy of code scanner results